Skip to main content

 Metro routes and stations

-Both M1 and M2 routes are high-frequency, high-capacity services, running every 5 minutes on weekdays and 24 hours on weekends.
+Brisbane Metro services include 2 high-frequency, high-capacity routes, running every 5 minutes on weekdays and 24 hours on weekends:

-Council is also exploring ways to expand Brisbane Metro BRT across our city.
+Council is also exploring ways to expand Brisbane Metro across our city.

 Frequently asked questions

-Brisbane Metro is a high-capacity, high-frequency public bus rapid transit (BRT) system that links the city to the suburbs, getting you where you need to go at the times you want to travel.
+Brisbane Metro is a high-capacity, high-frequency public rapid transit system, linking our city to the suburbs, getting you where you need to go at the times you want to travel.

-The electric metro fleet will integrate seamlessly into busway operations as part of Brisbane's New Bus Network, which will involve new ways to travel around our city.
+The electric metro fleet have seamlessly integrated into busway operations as part of Brisbane's New Bus Network, delivering more reliable, frequent and high-capacity services for Brisbane.

-Metros include the high-quality and high-capacity features of light rail vehicles, however they avoid the need for tracks and overhead line equipment, by travelling on the existing busway infrastructure.
+Metros include the high-quality and high-capacity features of light rail vehicles, avoiding the need for tracks and overhead line equipment, by travelling on the existing busway infrastructure.

 This city-shaping project is fully funded in partnership with the Australian Government.

-Bus rapid transit (BRT) is a best-practice public transport model used by cities around the world to provide high-frequency bus services using dedicated busways that are separated from cars.
+Rapid transit is a best-practice public transport model used by cities around the world to provide high-frequency bus services using dedicated busways that are separated from cars.

 This solution was chosen for Brisbane Metro to maximise the use of Brisbane’s world-class busways and deliver fast, reliable public transport, for now and for the future.